Some of the specific information provided herein applies to Chapter 13 bankruptcy filing in the Middle District of Florida, Orlando Division.

 Chapter 13 has certain advantages over a Chapter 7 bankruptcy.
 For example, Chapter 13 bankruptcy permits debtors to modify or eliminate some secured debts.
 Specifically, Chapter 13 will stop a foreclosure so that you can catch up past due mortgage payments.
-Unsecured second mortgage liens can be eliminated through a successful Chapter 13.
+Totally unsecured second mortgage liens can be eliminated through a successful Chapter 13.
 Also, Chapter 13 permits discharge of some unsecured debts not dischargeable in a Chapter 7.

 Chapter 13 Bankruptcy Procedures

 The automatic stay commences immediately upon the filing of the Chapter 13 bankruptcy petition.
-The stay acts like a shield between you and your creditors during the Chapter 13 bankruptcy.
-The stay prohibits the commencement or continuation of creditors’ judicial proceedings against you as well as all collection efforts.
-The Court will not lift the stay if you are a defendant in a foreclosure and are making mortgage payments through your Chapter 13 plan.
+The stay acts as a shield between you and your creditors during the Chapter 13 bankruptcy and prohibits the commencement or continuation of a creditor’s judicial proceeding against you as well as all collection efforts.
+The bankruptcy judge will not lift the stay if you are a defendant in a foreclosure proceeding as long as you are making mortgage payments through your Chapter 13 plan.
 The filing of a Chapter 13 bankruptcy stops foreclosure proceedings so you can catch up on past due mortgage payments.
 If you are surrendering a property, the lender will usually have the stay lifted so it can proceed with foreclosure.

 If a creditor continues to call you or write to you after you have advised them of your Chapter 13 bankruptcy case number and filing date, make a record of the creditor’s contact.
 Keep a log of unauthorized creditor contacts after your Chapter 13 bankruptcy filing.
 If you have a written log or other evidence that a particular creditor has contacted you repeatedly, you should call your bankruptcy attorney.